 This profile provides a crucial liaison function for two-way communication flow between affected communities and humanitarian actors.
 The officers participate in relevant humanitarian coordination forums to relay concerns, questions, feedback or requests gained from disaster affected communities to relevant humanitarian actors in order for them to take action.

 How can I make a request for a Roster expert?

-You can request experienced humanitarian communication personnel for your operations by completing a formal request to NORCAP with a terms of reference.
-You may adapt the sample terms of reference given above, based on your identified personnel capacity gap.
+You can request experienced humanitarian communication personnel for your operations by checking out this page on the NORCAP website.
+You may also adapt the sample terms of reference given above, based on your identified personnel capacity gap.

 If your organisation has a partnership agreement with NORCAP, submit your request and terms of reference to NORCAP via your organisation’s standby partner focal point.
 If your organisation doesn’t have an agreement, are not sure whether it does or would like to set one up, contact email@example.com.